Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 2min 22s

-We have shown an example of how to print in a single process, and this has been a way to execute processes in a single process.
-But if you just want to print in a single process you can use the print method of accelerate.
-Let's see the same example of before with this method
+We have shown an example of how to print in a single process, and this has been a way to run processes in a single process.
+But if what you want is just to print in a single process, you can use the print method of accelerate.
+Let's look at the same example as before with this method

 %%writefile accelerate_scripts/06_accelerate_base_code_print_one_process.py